 The five pillars of the UNODC Opioid Strategy are:

 1. Early warning and trend analysis

-2. Rationale prescribing and access to opioids for medical and scientific use
+2. Rational prescribing and access to opioids for medical and scientific use

 4. International law enforcement operations to disrupt trafficking